Procurement; Hawaii Products; Preference

-(2) The added value of that portion of the cost of imported materials that is incurred after landing in Hawaii, including but not limited to other articles, materials and supplies added to the imported materials;
+(2) The value added to the cost of imported materials that is incurred after the materials land in Hawaii, including the cost of adding other articles, materials, and supplies to the imported materials;

-(4) Fixed overhead cost and amortization or depreciation cost, if any, for buildings, tools and equipment situated and located in the State and utilized in the production or manufacturing of a product.
+(4) Fixed overhead cost and amortization or depreciation cost, if any, for buildings, tools, and equipment situated and located in the state and used in the production or manufacturing of a product."

-2. By amending the definitions of "Hawaii products", "products", and "qualified community rehabilitation program" to read:
+2. By amending the definition of "Hawaii products" to read:

 ""Hawaii products" means

 products that are mined, excavated, produced, manufactured, raised, or grown in

 State] state and where the [ input constitutes no less

 than twenty-five] cost of the Hawaii input into the product exceeds